If you’re pregnant and worried about coronavirus, read on to learn more about the symptoms and how COVID-19 might affect you during pregnancy.

 During pregnancy, you are more vulnerable to getting infections than a woman who is not pregnant.
 If you have an underlying condition, such as asthma or diabetes, you may be more unwell if you have coronavirus (RCOG, 2020).

-A study by the UK Obstetric Surveillance System (UKOSS), released on 11 May, has provided some new insights into how the coronavrius has affected pregnant women.
+A study by the UK Obstetric Surveillance System (UKOSS), released on 11 May 2020, provided some insights into how the coronavrius has affected pregnant women.
 The first report from this study looked at the outcomes of 427 pregnant women admitted to hospital with coronavirus and their babies during the pandemic.
 Here are the key learnings:

 - Most women in the study required only ward treatment and were discharged home well.
 Around one in 10 women required intensive care.